Trump seeks to revive ‘Arab Nato’ to confront Iran

 The White House wants to see deeper cooperation between the countries on missile defense, military training, counter-terrorism and other issues such as strengthening regional economic and diplomatic ties, four sources said.

-The plan to forge what officials in the White House and Middle East have called an "Arab Nato" of Muslim allies will likely raise tensions between the United States and Iran, two countries increasingly at odds since President Donald Trump took office.
+The plan to forge what officials in the White House and Middle East have called an “Arab NATO” of Sunni Muslim allies will likely raise tensions between the United States and Shi´ite Iran, two countries increasingly at odds since President Donald Trump took office.

 Sources from some of the Arab countries involved also said they were aware of renewed efforts to activate the plan.